RMU Ready Plan: Students

 Residential students will be grouped into “social pods” in relation to their housing assignments and encouraged to share activities, meals, programs, and restrooms for the purpose of building community, socializing, accountability, and health monitoring.

-Students are strongly encouraged to self-quarantine for 14 days prior to their return to campus.
+Students are asked to self-quarantine for 14 days prior to their return to campus.
 This means staying at home, minimizing contacts, and wearing a face mask and maintaining safe distance from any household member who is not self-quarantining.

 The university will provide temporary housing and care for individuals who cannot go home and must be quarantined or isolated on campus when suspected or confirmed to be infected with COVID-19.